nvsharma24/TempusCodingChallenge/README.md

 This program parses and annotates a VCF file with locus specific information and extracts external annotations from the ExAC database.

+Download the .tar file and install AnnotateVCFwithExAC from local directory

 Necessary packages to run the scripts are:
 VariantAnnotation (Bioconductor - use BiocManager::install("VariantAnnotation") #NOTE:must be used for latest version of R (4.0)# httr